- What is a “professional certificate” program and what can it do for me?

 How long will it take me to complete a certificate?

+Each course (other than the self-paced) is 10 weeks and requires five to seven hours of student commitment each week.
 How quickly a certificate can be completed depends on how many courses total are required for your specific certificate program, the upcoming schedule of when required courses will be offered, and how many classes you plan to take each term.
-For all certificate programs, however, students are expected to complete required courses within two years of starting their programs.
-For more details on program course requirements and upcoming schedules, please see the current construction programs flyer.
+For all certificate programs, however, you’re expected to complete the required courses within two years of starting your program.
+For more details on program course requirements and upcoming schedules, please consult your specific program page on our website.
 Our program coordinator can also assist you with planning your coursework once you've decided on a program.

 Can I take individual construction classes without completing a certificate?

 Definitely!
 Courses can be completed in any order, and there are no prerequisites.
 If completing a full certificate program is not an option for you right now, you may enroll in the classes that are most relevant to you, and you can still earn a certificate in the future by completing any additional required classes.

 How much do classes cost?